cynotebo/KM-Workshop/Module 2.md

 ## Azure Functions - Production vs Demo
 There are a number of items used above that are useful for development purposes, however not for production usage.
 A few examples of this include:
-* Usage of code= parameters in the above Azure Function.
-This is not a best practice, however, it is very convenient for development
+* Usage of the "code=" parameters in the above Azure Function is not a best practice for production, however, it is very convenient for development
 * We manually publised the function, however, in production scenarios it would be far more realistic to leverage a Continous Integration method of deployment
 * In the configuration of the function, we chose a consumption plan.
 For production, you would want to take a closer look at usage, so that you can adjust the scale of the function, which very likely could be higher and might require a dedicated or scaled out environment.